88DragonShadow/MK8-Mii-Racing-Suits-Quick-Configuration-v1.0/README.md

 ## Editions
 This tool has 2 editions available:

-The edition (C) has the availability of generating Cafe Code Type.
+Edition (C): this edition has the availability of generating Cafe Code Type.

-The edition (G) has the availability of generating Gecko Codes.
+Edition (G): this edition has the availability of generating Gecko Codes.

 ## Design
 The tools have an design animated of gears and includes a custom cursor and background music.